* Euro helped by banks repatriating funds, Draghi comments

 * Swedish crown rises after strong retail sales

-LONDON, Dec 30 The euro rose against the yen and
+NEW YORK, Dec 30 The euro rose broadly on

-dollar on Monday, driven by euro zone banks drawing back
+Monday, driven by euro zone banks drawing back foreign-held

-foreign-held assets before year-end and the European Central
+assets before year-end and the European Central Bank chief's

 The euro's strength this year has baffled many commentators